aliuyusuf003/pythonhack/README.md

 # pythonhack
 simple python programs
-This remind you to take a break while coding
+that remind you to take a break while coding